 UP PERCH-GLEY ULTIC SOILS

 Perch-gley Ultic Soils have seasonal wetness close to the soil surface, indicated by grey colours in horizons immediately beneath the topsoil.
-The topsoil is clayey and strongly buffered.
-The wetness is caused by perching on a clayey slowly permeable layer, although a groundwatertable may also occur.
+The wetness is caused by perching on a clayey, slowly permeable layer, although a groundwater table may also occur.
+The topsoil is clayey.

 UPS Soils that have more than 60% sand in the B horizon.